 Helping dogs with dermatitis is often a lengthy process of trial and error to find and eliminate the cause(s).

 Anti-itching drugs can give your dog relief from the misery of dermatitis while that process takes place.

 If your Lab has reacted badly to corticosteroids or other anti-itching drugs in the past, Apoquel might be the alternative they need.

-Don’t forget, Apoquel is a prescription only drug and should only be given to your dog on the advice of a qualified veterinarian, and with strict attention to their instructions.
+Don’t forget, Apoquel is a prescription only drug.
+You should only give it to your dog on the advice of a qualified veterinarian.
+Remember to pay strict attention to their instructions.